Christmas Light Business Insurance: What Coverage You Actually Need | Strandr Blog

 Equipment and Tool Protection

-Inland marine insurance, also called equipment floater coverage, protects your tools and equipment whether they're at your location, in transit, or at job sites.
+Inland marine insurance, also called equipment floater coverage, protects your tools and equipment whether they are at your location, in transit, or at job sites.
 For Christmas lighting contractors, this coverage should include ladders, light strings, installation hardware, and testing equipment.

 Coverage typically includes protection against theft, damage, and mysterious disappearance.
 Premium costs vary based on equipment values and security measures.
 Contractors with secure storage and tracking systems often qualify for reduced rates.